DotCamp/wp-table-builder/readme.txt

 * FIX: Fixed an issue affecting xml import operation to be not completed on import/export operations.
 * IMPROVE: Better visibility for manage cells button.
 * IMPROVE: Responsive builder will start up at tablet breakpoint instead of desktop.
+* IMPROVE: Top row as header option is turned on by default for new tables.
 * PRO: NEW: Option to make top row (header) sticky.
 * PRO: NEW: Option to set individual column/row color.
 * PRO: FIX: Border radius issue.